-For lawyers, appropriate disclaimers are very important.
-Failure to have an appropriate disclaimer may be a violation of the ethics rules and open you to an ethics complaint and punishment.
-However, it can be hard to figure out where to put a disclaimer on a social media site.
-It also can be difficult to determine what to write.
-My goal here is to provide you with some thoughts on how to handle disclaimers on social media.
+My goal in this blog is to provide you with some thoughts on how to handle disclaimers on social media.
 However, to provide my own disclaimer, please make certain you check with your jurisdiction(s) rules to make certain that your disclaimers are correct.
 I am not providing you legal advice today.
 Rather, I am providing you with educational information that you can use to build your own disclaimers throughout your social media presence.

-I think it is always wise to have a disclaimer if you can.
-There really is no reason not to have a disclaimer on your social media presence, unless there is no room.
+I think it is always wise to have a disclaimer whenever you can.
+People can easily misunderstand certain information you put forth online and disclaimers state that you are not liable for such misunderstandings.
+In my opinion, there is no reason not to have a disclaimer on your social media accounts, unless there is no room.
 However, you will only need a disclaimer if you engage in conduct that requires it.
-For example, if you keep your personal Facebook account to friends and family, and never do anything that could be construed as seeking clients, it is unlikely you need a disclaimer.
+For example, if you keep your personal Facebook account to friends and family, and never do anything that could be construed as seeking clients, it is unlikely you need a disclaimer on your personal account.

 Most social media sites have a place you can find to put a disclaimer.
 The only one that is all but impossible is Twitter, due to the limitations on the profile.
-As far as my disclaimers, here is where I have chosen to put them:
+As far as my disclaimers, here is where I recommend to put them:

 Disclaimers on Social Media Accounts

-Facebook page – Facebook pages have an Impressum.
-I put my disclaimer right in there.
-It shows up on the More info section of the page.
+Facebook Business Pages – Facebook business pages have an Impressum.
+You can put your disclaimer right there.
+It shows up on the More Info section of the page.

-Facebook account – Facebook accounts have an About section.
+Facebook Personal Account – Facebook personal pages have an About section.
 Under that section is an area called Details About You.
-I put my disclaimer there.
+You can place your disclaimer there.

-LinkedIn Page – LinkedIn pages have an About section.
-I put the disclaimer at the bottom of that section, immediately above Company Details.
+LinkedIn Company Page – LinkedIn company pages have an “About” section.
+You can place your disclaimer at the bottom of that section, immediately above Company Details.

-Linkedin account – I put the disclaimer at the bottom of the introductory section of the profile.
+LinkedIn Personal Account – Place the disclaimer at the bottom of the introductory section of your profile.

 Quora – Quora is a question and answer site.
-I put my disclaimer at the bottom of my profile.
+Put your disclaimer at the bottom of your profile.
 Quora also provides a special tool for lawyers which allows you to put a disclaimer on each post.